imixs/imixs-documents/README.md

 All standard models have included a multi-level approval workflow.
 The approval is determined by team management at the process and space levels.
 To add a management approval just add a manager into the corresponding process manager section.

+See the [documentation](https://imixs.github.io/imixs-documents/) to learn how to interact with it!

 ## Imixs-ML